lunacrypt/xmr-miner-gui/README.md

 Check out the [xmr-miner-gui snap info page (free)](https://snapcraft.io/xmr-miner-gui) in the official snap store (free).

+If you do not have the snap core installed on your system yet, follow the [snap installation guide](https://docs.snapcraft.io/core/install) for your linux distro.

 ### Using the command line
     sudo snap install xmr-miner-gui
     xmr-miner-gui